Introduction

 | Recommended for multi-domain | ✓ | ✕ |

-Critical: A primary domain (e.g., firma-a.de) must not have a CNAME if you require MX records for email.
-DNS standards prohibit this combination.
-Your email reception would fail completely!
+Critical: a primary domain (e.g. firma-a.de) must not have a CNAME if you need MX records for email.
+The DNS standards forbid this combination, and your email delivery would fail completely!

 DNS Configuration: Practical Implementation

-For our multi-domain setup with firma-a.de and projekt-b.com, you will need the following DNS records:
+For our multi-domain setup with firma-a.de and projekt-b.com, you need the following DNS records:

 Optimal configuration for multi-domain: